dwyl/image-classifier/README.md

 As you can see, we're doing a similar serving to the captioning model we've implemented earlier.
 For this to work, we need to make some changes to the `models.ex` module.
-To recall, this module simply manages the models that are downloaded locally and used in our application.
+Recall that this module simply manages the models that are downloaded locally and used in our application.

-Because we need to implement the functions above.
-So change the `lib/app/models.ex` module so it looks like so.
+To implement the functions above, we change the `lib/app/models.ex` module so it looks like so.

 ```elixir
 defmodule ModelInfo do